bugsnag/bugsnag-notification-plugins/README.md

         // A full description or hint for this field.
         "description": "Your HipChat API auth token",

-        // The data type of this field, either string or boolean (optional, defaults to string) "type": "boolean",
+        // The data type of this field, either string, password or boolean (optional, defaults to string) "type": "boolean",

         // An array of allowed values for this field.
 When this is set, this option will be presented